Jean-Poul/Data-Science-Exam-Project/README.md

 - Hypothesis:

-The Research Hypothesis: News have an impact on stock prices
+The Research Hypothesis:
+Can trends on the stock market be predicted, by analyzing publicity in news outlets.

-The Null Hypothesis: News do not have an impact on stock prices
+The Null Hypothesis:
+Trends on the stock market can not be predicted by analyzing news outlets.

 <br>